Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: Conclusion

-{ In the \textit{high-temperature regime}, thermal excitations in the bath considerably \textit{degrade} the performance of all QEC codes.
-The enhanced population of excited bosonic modes increases both emission and absorption processes, accelerating decoherence and energy relaxation.
-As a result, the relative advantage of QEC is reduced compared with the low-temperature case, and the system approaches thermal equilibrium more rapidly.
-Nevertheless, the five-qubit code remains the most robust among the codes examined, maintaining higher fidelities than the Steane and toric codes over the full range of coupling strengths considered.}

-Taken together, these findings underline that compact QEC architectures, such as the five-qubit code, are better suited compared to the CSS code for near-term quantum devices operating in open-system conditions, where resources are constrained and noise correlations are significant.
-Moreover, they reveal the limitations of conventional QEC codes when faced with high thermal noise and larger system–bath coupling, highlighting the need for modified or adaptive correction strategies that account for the underlying physical noise structure.
+Our framework provides a bridge between microscopic open-system dynamics and QEC performance at the logical level.
+While it does not explicitly construct logical noise channels or address asymptotic scalability, it offers a physically grounded approach to assessing how different code architectures respond to realistic system–bath interactions.
+Extensions incorporating explicit logical channel reconstruction, renormalization effects, and large-scale code limits would further deepen the connection between microscopic noise modeling and fault-tolerant quantum computation.

 Building on these results, several promising research directions emerge.
-First, it would be valuable to extend this framework to the \textit{surface code} and \textit{dynamical QEC schemes} that adapt correction intervals or code parameters based on the evolving decoherence rates inferred from the environment.
-Second, investigating \textit{hybrid QEC strategies} that integrate bosonic or continuous-variable encodings with discrete stabilizer codes may offer improved protection in regimes dominated by thermal and dissipative noise.
+First, it would be valuable to extend this framework to the larger toric codes, \textit{surface codes} and \textit{dynamical QEC schemes} that adapt correction intervals or code parameters based on the evolving decoherence rates inferred from the environment.
+Second, investigating \textit{hybrid QEC strategies} that integrate bosonic codes with discrete stabilizer codes may offer improved protection in regimes dominated by thermal and dissipative noise.
 Finally, exploring the thermodynamic cost and entropy production associated with QEC operations in open systems could establish a deeper connection between information recovery, dissipation, and the fundamental limits of reversibility in quantum dynamics.
 Such extensions would not only advance the theoretical understanding of QEC in realistic environments but also provide \textit{practical guidelines for implementing noise-resilient quantum computation and communication protocols} in the next generation of quantum devices.

+Alternative approaches based on bosonic or continuous-variable encodings, particularly those employing quantum non-Gaussian (QNG) states, have recently attracted significant attention.
+Such encodings exploit larger Hilbert spaces and phase-space structure to provide enhanced resilience against dissipative and thermal noise processes.
+Recent studies~\cite{adhikary2025coherence,58jrl1x6,fong2025engineering} demonstrate that QNG resources can play a crucial role in identifying and mitigating noise-induced degradation in open quantum systems.
+Exploring the integration of microscopic noise modeling with such encoding strategies represents an important direction for future work.